Reflecting Types

 ReflectoType reflectoType = Reflecto.reflect(type);

-// Type of the first argument
+// Get the actual type of the first generic argument (T), which is Integer

-// Type of the first argument (T) of the first argument (Dto<T>) of the 'set' field type (Set<Dto<T>>)
+// Get the actual type of the first argument (T) of the first element in the 'set' (Set<Dto<T>>), which is Integer

-// Type of the 'value' field (T) of the first argument (Dto<T>) of the 'set' field type (Set<Dto<T>>)
+// Get the actual type of the 'value' field (T) within the first element of 'set' (Set<Dto<T>>), which is Integer

-// Type of the first argument (String) of the nested 'child.map' field type (Map<String, Set<Dto<T>>>)
+// Get the actual type of the first generic argument (String) in the 'child.map' field (Map<String, Set<Dto<T>>>)

-// Type of the 'value' field (T) of the first argument (Dto<T>) of the second argument (Set<Dto<T>>) of the 'child.map' nested field type (Map<String, Set<Dto<T>>>)
+// Get the actual type of the 'value' field (T) within the first element of the second generic argument (Set<Dto<T>>) in the 'child.map' field, which is Integer

 Conclusion